Audio Advice, Inc.: Beginnings

 In 1978, Leon Shaw founded the firm in Raleigh with original partner Ira Dorne.
 Shaw graduated from Wake Forest University in 1976 with a degree in economics and spent two years working for Sam Goody before opening the first Audio Advice location at the Brentwood Square shopping center.

 High-end audio

 In 1979, Audio Advice opened a high-end audio showroom featuring audio electronics and loudspeakers from Acoustat, Conrad Johnson, Mirage, Series 20 and Denon turntables.

 In 1981, the company relocated to Ridgewood Shopping Center.
 Audio Advice became a dealer representative of Audio Research in 1981.

 Digital audio and video

 In 1984, Shaw bought out Dorne to become sole owner.
-In the mid-1980s, digital Compact Disc players were added.
+In the mid-1980s, CD players were added.

 Lexicon (company) introduced the first Dolby Surround Sound processor in 1988.
 A Lexicon dealer, Audio Advice became the first store in the Research Triangle area to display a full surround sound system.

 In 1989 a full-time custom salesperson was hired to help expand sales of another new product category: whole house audio systems.